lardemua/atom/atom_examples/rdbot/README.md

 which now should a very accurate labeling of the boundaries of the pattern.

 This procedure should be carried out for all collections in the dataset.
 The dataset playback produces a corrected dataset.
-You can use the **dataset_corrected.json** file contained in the [rdbot_example_train_dataset](https://drive.google.com/file/d/19MNEF-cDy-_YsI21oHDPrcEiZ8VTGTKh/view?usp=sharing) you downloaded before.
+You can use the **dataset_corrected.json** file contained in the **train dataset** you downloaded before.

 ## Running the Calibration